cosmicjs/cosmic-cli/README.md

 ## 🏁 Getting Started

-All commands are of the form: `cosmic [command] [command-options]`.
 Let's walk through the commands you need to get started.
 For an introduction to the Cosmic CLI run the `begin` command.
 ```bash
 cosmic begin
 ```